Make a complaint

-Do you have a complaint about your local council or a government department?
-Don't know how to sort out the problem?
-The Queensland Ombudsman is encouraging people to make their complaint count, launching a new information brochure (PDF, 927KB) that features advice, top tips and a handy tear-off checklist.
+If you have a complaint about your local council or a government department, or you don't know how else to sort out the problem, the Queensland Ombudsman is available for complaints to be submitted.
+View a new information brochure (PDF, 927KB) for all the details.

 Complaints Management Process Policy (PDF, 232KB)